I set out to find or create the best homemade puffy paint recipe and had great results after developing my own.

-Best Homemade Puffy Paint
+Best Homemade Puffy Paint Recipe – Reader Tips

 Let me clarify that this IS NOT the recipe that you put in the microwave.
 If you want to see that recipe, I encourage you to click back to see our microwave puffy paint project.

 I know too well that this can feel more chaotic.
 However, now having kids that can bake on their own is super encouraging.

 Warning: If you raise kids to make things like inexpensive homemade DIY puffy paints, marbled paper made with shaving cream and Borax-free gak, you might end up with highly creative kids that have big ideas all…the…time.
 Expect some beautiful chaos in your home.

-I’m giving you the results first.
-Above you notice I tried four different recipes.
-Which one is your favorite?
-You get all of the recipes above, but I’ll type out my favorite – the pink color.
+You can see all of the recipes above, but I’ve provided the written recipe for the pink color, since it was my preference.
 The texture was nice and it puffed up just perfect for me.

 I love having projects for the kids to do when they have friends over.
 Sometimes the kids are very self-entertaining, which is the fabulous part of having friends over to play.

 I laid out my Dollar Store table cloth and the kids set to work.

 It was interesting and controlled they were and purposeful.
 They were very abstract with their designs, but they were not just squeezing it out with all their might like I sometimes see them do with toothpaste.

 When Abby came home from school, she created her own design.